50 personal finance terms everyone should know 26.10.2020

 Money that you save so you have cash ready in an emergency.
 Here’s how you can set up an emergency fund.

-Financing is when you get a loan or funds from a bank or financial institution to pay for your medical bills, wedding, home renovation, business or for other purposes.
+Financing is when you get a loan or funds from a bank or financial institution to pay for your medical bills, wedding, home renovation, business.

 Fixed interest rate